In Zambia, the learning and earning potential of 40% of children under five has been stunted by chronic undernutrition.

 “A lot of schools have available arable land,” says Acanda Ubomba-Jaswa, HarvestPlus’ market development manager in Africa.
 “Enabling schools to grow maize allows for a sustainable way for them to feed themselves.”

-HarvestPlus is now exploring opportunities to integrate orange maize into school feeding programs.
+HarvestPlus is now exploring opportunities to integrate vitamin A maize into school feeding programs.
 Last year, the Ministry of Education and HarvestPlus launched a competition that would show children the benefits of adding color to their health.

 Maize provides around 30% of the total calories of more than 4.5 billion people in developing countries and is the most widely eaten staple food in Africa.
 HarvestPlus’ nutrition studies have indicated that orange maize can improve the vitamin A status of populations.
 Half of Zambia’s children are deficient in vitamin A, leaving them vulnerable to measles or diarrhea; if not halted in time, this will lead to blindness or death.